Who is the youngest female writer to win the Booker Prize?

 In a groundbreaking achievement for young female writers, Daisy Johnson has become the youngest ever recipient of the prestigious Booker Prize.
 At the age of just 27, Johnson has made history with her exceptional literary talent and captivating storytelling.
 Her remarkable achievement has not only shattered age barriers but also opened doors for aspiring young writers around the world.

 Johnson’s novel, “Everything Under,” captivated readers and critics alike with its haunting exploration of memory, identity, and the power of language.
-Set against the backdrop of a canal network in Oxford, the story follows the life of a lexicographer named Gretel, who embarks on a quest to uncover the truth about her estranged mother.
-Johnson’s lyrical prose and masterful storytelling have been praised for their ability to transport readers into a world where reality and myth intertwine.
+Set against the backdrop of a canal network in Oxford, the story weaves together elements of mythology and psychological suspense, creating a truly unique and immersive reading experience.

 FAQ:

-A: The Booker Prize is one of the most prestigious literary awards in the world.
+The Booker Prize, established in 1969, is one of the most prestigious literary awards in the world.
 It is awarded annually to the best original novel written in the English language and published in the United Kingdom.

-Q: How old was Daisy Johnson when she won the Booker Prize?

-A: Daisy Johnson was 27 years old when she won the Booker Prize, making her the youngest female writer to ever receive this honor.